Exhibitions

 Explore London from new perspectives with a giant model of central London!

-The 1:2000 scale model is 12.5 metres long, showing over 195km of London.
-Stretching from King’s Cross in the north to Peckham in the south and the Royal Docks in the east to White City in the west, the model features over 19 of London's boroughs.
+The 1:2000 scale model is 16.5 metres long, showing over 247km of London.
+Stretching from King’s Cross in the north to Lewisham in the south and Barking and Dagenham in the east to Wembley in the west, the model features over 21 of London's boroughs.

 The model is updated 2-3 times per year, using data supplied by developers and architects.
 Featured in KAYAK's London Travel Guide, the New London Model is the only place you can come to physically see what London will look like in the future.